 The one part of the set I wasn’t overly keen on was his delight in whipping up the crowd and getting them to sing over and over again the line “ I made that bitch famous” referencing his ongoing spat with Taylor Swift.
 I can see how Kanye might not like the safe, clean, white poppy nature of Tay Tay but I guess it’s not in his DNA to either ignore it or he just feels compelled to court controversy.
 Either way I found it unnecessary and a little childish.

 Whilst writing this I went back and listened to Yeezus and it’s a superb 40 minutes of challenging, controversial, angry, contradictory, egotistical music.
 It’s supremely edited down by Rick Rubin and it’s a very very sharp album.
-One I’m glad I got the chance to be reminded of, by a stellar performance from one of the biggest stars in the world.
-Yes his ego is big, massive in fact but his music (I can’t comment on his other creative endeavours) really does back up almost every word he says.
+I’m glad I got the chance to be photograph and video a stellar performance from one of the biggest stars in the world.
+Yes his ego is big, massive in fact, but his music (I can’t comment on his other creative endeavours) really does back up almost every word he says.
 To stay relevant in any creative industry for almost two decades is tough, in music arguably even harder.
-But to change the way people think about hip hop and change people’s perceptions of what it can be is something completely different.
+But to change the way people think about hip hop and change people’s perceptions of what it can be, is something completely different.
 He can back up his words with his musical talent.
-I just wish he’d find a bit more peace and contentment and perhaps being a father and tracks like his collaboration with Paul McCartney on Only One is a sign of this might be happening.
+I just wish he’d find a bit more peace and contentment and perhaps being a father and tracks like his collaboration with Paul McCartney on Only One, is a sign of this might be happening.
 I guess I should go and listen to Pablo and find out.